-The Psalmists' exhortations to praise can be discouraging if not viewed in light of the Gospel.
+The psalmists’ exhortations to praise can be discouraging if not viewed in light of the Gospel.
 In this message, Christopher Ash turns to the book of Psalms to lead us into a deeper of understanding of who God is.
-Psalm 146 demonstrates how the typical introduction of asking, “How’s your praise life?” is inadequate.
+Psalm 146 demonstrates how the typical question “How’s your praise life?” is inadequate.
 Instead, the Psalms invite us to see how Jesus rightfully and perfectly fulfilled these exhortations to praise, enabling us to live a life of praise to God as well.

 1Praise the Lord!

 2I will praise the Lord as long as I live;

 I will sing praises to my God while I have my being.

 in a son of man, in whom there is no salvation.

 4When his breath departs, he returns to the earth;

 5Blessed is he whose help is the God of Jacob,

 whose hope is in the Lord his God,

 the sea, and all that is in them,